PONY1ST-past-semesters/MLP/README.md

-# Assignment3
+# MLP Implementation for Image Recognition

-Applied Machine Learning Assignment 3: Convolutional Neural Network Implementation for Image Recognition
+This project aims to explore the capabilities and limitations of the Multi Layer Perceptron in image recognition.